4.14. GUI Automation¶

 4.14.9.
 Accessing custom UI elements¶

-Custom elements are accessible through a name, consisting of their type and a chronological number.
+Custom elements (see Section 4.13.3.5) are accessible through a name, consisting of their type and a chronological number.
 The number corresponds to the order that the element has been created.
 Assigning values works analogously to all other parameters.
-To button action is called with a special function.
+To button action is called with a specific function.

 You can find examples below.